 But the Water Festival also offers a glimpse of Cambodian culture that shouldn’t be missed.
 If you’re in Phnom Penh, head to the riverside to watch the boat races.
 They have special grandstand seating set up for foreigners–or anyone willing to pay to sit there–that have unobscured views of the river.
 If you’re planning to head into the crowds, leave your valuables at home but bring sun protection and water.
 Once you find a seat you’ll probably not want to leave.
 In the evenings, there are fireworks.

 Savvy Phnom Penh expats head to riverside apartments to watch the races.
 If you don’t have friends with a riverside balcony, considering getting a hotel room for the day.
-Check out the Hotel Quickly app for same-day hotel deals, if you sign up using the code MTCAM you’ll get a $15 credit (and so will we!).
+Check out the sign up using the code MTCAM you’ll get a $15 credit (and so will we!).
 Agoda also often has good same-day deals on Phnom Penh riverside hotels.

 Water Festival celebrations in Siem Reap are much less crowded but just as enthusiastic, with a carnival-like atmosphere, games and rides.
 Boat races are on today and tomorrow, with 34 boats set to compete.
 Like the festival itself, the boats in Siem Reap are smaller but no less colorful.
 At night, there are floating candles and fireworks.